bswinnerton/blog/_posts/2017-12-22-configuring-kvm-on-clear-linux.md

 net.bridge.bridge-nf-call-iptables = 0
 ```

 Lastly, we need to restart the network services in order for our changes to take affect.
-You can either use `systemctl restart systemd-networkd` or restart the computer.
+You can either use `sudo systemctl restart systemd-networkd` or restart the computer.

 Once your machine is back online, you can verify everything worked by executing `networkctl` and looking for an output similar to: